 This is the very model of a Kenneth Hite conspiracy."

 Kenneth Hite (born September 15, 1965) is an author and role-playing game designer.
-He has written the pulp-themed investigation RPG Trail Of Cthulhu and the post-apocalyptic, just-post-WWII setting Day After Ragnarok (for the Hero System and Savage Worlds), as well as authoring such core GURPS sourcebooks as the latest editions of GURPS Horror and GURPS Infinite Worlds (and writing or contributing to several others).
+He has written the pulp-themed investigation RPG Trail of Cthulhu and the post-apocalyptic, just-post-WWII setting Day After Ragnarok (for the Hero System and Savage Worlds), as well as authoring such core GURPS sourcebooks as the latest editions of GURPS Horror, GURPS Infinite Worlds, and The Madness Dossier (and writing or contributing to several others).
 He wrote the horror/spy thriller game Night's Black Agents (Gumshoe system), and the campaign setting The Dracula Dossier.
 He has also written material for Mage: The Ascension, Vampire: The Masquerade, Vampire: The Requiem, Call of Cthulhu, Deadlands, and Last Unicorn Games' version of the Star Trek RPG (for which he was also line editor).